 In some respects, the development of Mexico’s wireless networks will follow a predictable path as spectrum is refarmed from 3G to 4G, and mature LTE-Advanced technologies are deployed more routinely.
 All three operators have 850 MHz spectrum that can be refarmed from 3G to 4G, for example, and AT&T and Telefonica recently purchased 2600 MHz spectrum which, when deployed, should satisfy capacity questions for the near future.

 But particularly where low-band spectrum is concerned, the future is less clear.
 Mexico’s Federal Telecommunications Institute (IFT) is currently migrating pay TV operators off spectrum in the 600 MHz LTE band 71, with the aim of having 70 MHz of prime low-band spectrum available for mobile broadband by Q1 2019.

 Although 600 MHz spectrum is attractive for its coverage potential, the Mexican government is also pursuing another solution for low-band rural coverage.
-Altan Redes, a wholesale network backed by the government and operating in the 700 MHz range, launched earlier this year but is still looking for its first significant clients.
+Altan Redes, a wholesale network created via a public-private partnership and which operates in the 700 MHz range, launched last year but is still looking for its first significant clients.

-Altan was supposed to make rural LTE coverage more economically feasible by utilizing low-band spectrum and offloading the high fixed costs of building out coverage to areas with low population density; however, even with the government’s financial backing, the three national operators have yet to sign any contracts to use Altan’s network.
+Altan was supposed to make rural LTE coverage more economically feasible by utilizing low-band spectrum and offloading the high fixed costs of building out coverage to areas with low population density; however, even with keen government interest in the venture, customers from any of the national networks are still unable to utilize Altan's network.

 With that perspective, the immediate desirability of the 600 MHz spectrum seems more in question.
 All three operators already own 850 MHz licenses (which only AT&T has made a 4G investment in); Altan offers a cheap and low-risk way to add rural coverage; so a significant new investment in 600 MHz spectrum for anything other than future considerations seems unlikely.